MaciejPMarciniak/SmoothAHAplot/README.md

 * The basal part is divided into six segments of 60° each.
 The segment nomenclature along the circumference is: basal anterior, basal anteroseptal, basal inferoseptal, basal inferior, basal inferolateral, and basal anterolateral.
 The attachment of the right ventricular wall to the left ventricle can be used to identify the septum.
-* Similarly the mid-cavity part is divided into six 60° segments called mid anterior, mid anteroseptal, mid inferoseptal, mid inferior, mid inferolateral, and mid anterolateral.
+* Similarly, the mid-cavity part is divided into six 60° segments called mid anterior, mid anteroseptal, mid inferoseptal, mid inferior, mid inferolateral, and mid anterolateral.
 * In case of 17 segments:
     * Only four segments of 90° each are used for the apex because of the myocardial tapering.
 The segment names are